-You should always read the label on any able chemicals you use in the workplace and follow the directions for use.
-In addition you must follow your employer’s agreed ways of working to ensure everybody’ safety.
+You should always read the label on any chemicals you use in the workplace and follow the directions for use.
+In addition, you must follow your employer’s agreed ways of working to ensure everybody’ safety.
 This is especially relevant when handling clinical waste and contaminated linen to prevent the spread of infection.
 Your employer must perform risk assessment around the use of hazardous substances and provide policies and procedures for handling them safely.